top of page

 The episode has pretty much blown Dan's hand modelling career, but it has made both of us grateful for the expertise of these talented young doctors who made it possible for him to continue what he loves.
 And we are thankful that the pandemic was managed well enough to preserve capacity for treating non-COVID emergencies.

-The wifely care and maintenance of a semi-retired hubby with power tools is not for the faint of heart, but I'm pleased to report Dan is still in one piece, even after building a 7-piece bedroom suite.
+The wifely care and maintenance of a hubby with power tools is not for the faint of heart, but I'm pleased to report Dan is still in one piece, even after building a 7-piece bedroom suite.
 I’m taking credit for his intact appendages due to my new role as self-appointed safety supervisor of the wood shop.
-It keeps me busy in between learning how safely sit, and riding my unicycle while juggling fire.
+It keeps me busy in between safely sitting and riding my unicycle while juggling fire.

 bottom of page